impact-initiatives/impactR4PHU/README.md

 #### Mortality Section

-After running all the line in the run_mort_descriptive_analysis.R, below are the set of inputs that are required for you to select/fill.<strong>Please note that in case of a missing column, please proceed in selecting cancel.
-However, make sure with the respective focal point if it is an important column.</strong>
+After running all the line in the run_mort_descriptive_analysis.R, below are the set of inputs that are required for you to select/fill.
+<strong>Please note that if the script is asking for a value that is not
+in your data, then you should select cancel.
+However, make sure with the respective focal point if these variables are required to get the desired output.</strong>

 <details>
 <summary>